-Some of the contents of this volume are quite technical, but this is an unavoidable consequence of discussing the scientific and philosophical evidence for God.
-A less technical treatise could fall prey to criticisms about the probative nature of the evidence for God.
-If readers find this daunting, you may want to turn to the summary found in the Credible Catholic Little Book, Volume 1.
-Despite the challenge, I would encourage readers to take a serious look at this evidence, because it not only enjoys the respect of a great number of scholars and scientists, but also because it comes from some of the 20^{th} and 21^{st} centuries' greatest scientific and philosophical minds.
+Some of the contents of this chapter are quite technical, but this is an unavoidable consequence of discussing the scientific and philosophical evidence for God.
+A less technical presentation could fall prey to criticisms about the probative nature of the evidence for God given below.
+If readers find this daunting, you may want to return to the summaries of the evidence given in another volume (the second layer of this web page).
+Despite the challenge, I would encourage readers to take a serious look at this evidence, because it not only enjoys the respect of a great number of scholars and scientists, but also because it comes from some of the 20th and 21st centuries' greatest scientific and philosophical minds.

 The contemporary evidence for God - from philosophy, science, and the medical study of near death experiences is enormous.
-This volume presents a good cross section of that evidence, but does not exhaust it.
-We will discuss three principle areas of evidence for God in this volume and one more in volume 2:
+This book presents a good cross section of that evidence, but does not exhaust it.
+In this chapter we will discuss three principle areas of evidence for God:

-- 1. The contemporary scientific evidence (including the Borde-Vilenkin-Guth Proof, the entropy evidence, and fine-tuning evidence at the Big Bang) ChapterOne. - 2 Two contemporary philosophical proofs of God's existence (a contemporary Thomistic metaphysical proof and a Lonerganian proof) Chapter Two. - 3.
-The transcendental attributes of God (perfect being, truth, love, justice/goodness, and beauty) Chapter Three. - 4.
-Six issues arising out of the scientific and philosophical evidence for God Chapter Four. - 1.
-Can the existence of God be disproved? - 2.
-If the evidence for God is so probative, why do we need faith? - 3.
-If the scientific and philosophical evidence is so probative, why are some scientists atheists? - 4.
-The Bible and science. - 5.
-Evolution and Catholic teaching. - 6.
-The possible existence of aliens.
+- 1. The contemporary scientific evidence (including the Borde-Vilenkin-Guth Proof, the entropy evidence, and fine-tuning evidence at the Big Bang) the First Topic. - 2.
+Two contemporary philosophical proofs of God's existence (a contemporary Thomistic metaphysical proof and a Lonerganian proof the Second Topic. - 3.
+The transcendental attributes of God (perfect being, truth, love, justice/goodness, and beauty) the Third Topic. - 4.
+The discussion of evidence for God from medical studies of near death experiences will be deferred to Chapter 2 -which will look at the evidence for our transcendent soul (capable of surviving bodily death).